Detailed Guide forDental Assistants in San Diego County

 In California, the number of Dental Assistants is expected to grow at an average rate compared with the total for all occupations.
 Jobs for Dental Assistants are expected to increase by 15.6 percent, or 7,600 jobs between 2014 and 2024.

-In San Diego County, the number of Dental Assistants is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Dental Assistants are expected to increase by 17.5 percent, or 620 jobs between 2012 and 2022.
+In San Diego County, the number of Dental Assistants is expected to grow faster than average growth rate for all occupations.
+Jobs for Dental Assistants are expected to increase by 18.1 percent, or 680 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|